There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

-Watch the video below to give you an idea of how much Kajabi vs a traditional online course tech stack would cost you.
+Watch the video below to give you an idea of how much Kajabi vs a traditional online course tech stack would cost.

 The Kajabi price might look more expensive than WordPress hosting, but remember that you can use almost all of Kajabi’s features just by paying $149/month.
 You won’t need to buy or add anything else.

 As for WordPress, you can access it for as low as $6/month.
-This depends on your hosting platform and the kind of hosting you’ll choose (either shared, private, cloud, etc.)
+This depends on your hosting platform and the kind of hosting you choose (shared, private, cloud, etc.)

 But it doesn’t end there.
-You’ll need to invest in plugins, themes, and other software to build a good course website.
-This can cost you up to $250+/month, depending on your chosen tools.
+You’ll need to invest in plugins, WordPress themes, and other software to build a good course website.
+Depending on your chosen tools, this can cost you up to $250+/month.

 Final Takeaways: Kajabi vs WordPress

-Although Kajabi won most parts of this comparison, it doesn’t mean that WordPress isn’t a good choice.
+Although the Kajabi platform won most parts of this comparison, it doesn’t mean WordPress isn’t a good choice.
 It still depends on what your purpose is.

 If you’re looking for the best in terms of course creation and marketing, Kajabi is a better choice.
 But if you want a platform that will give you more freedom to create other stuff, you go for WordPress.

-Kajabi is a complete and handy all-in-one platform for businesses who want to make money out of digital products, improve their brand’s authority, create course content for their audience, and build a good relationship with their customers.
+Kajabi is a complete, handy, all-in-one platform for businesses who want to make money from digital products, improve their brand’s authority, create course content for their audience, and build a good relationship with their customers.

 See it for yourself.
-Try Kajabi for free.
+You don’t have to choose Kajabi now, but you can try it for free.